 What are leg ulcers?

-Leg ulcers, sometimes called venous leg ulcers, are deep sores in the skin or membranes of the leg.
+Leg ulcers, sometimes called venous leg ulcers, are deep sores in the skin or membranes of the leg that often take a long time to heal.
 Unlike a graze, which only affects the first few layers of skin, an ulcer means the whole thickness of skin is lost.
+They are very common, especially among older people.
+It is important to see a doctor if you think you have a leg ulcer.

 Ulcers can take a long time to heal — sometimes weeks or months — usually because there is poor circulation to the leg.
 When they do heal, they always leave a scar.
 Unfortunately, leg ulcers often come back.